The Flow State: The Secret to Productivity

 When I first learned about the flow state, I was working at a company that made educational video games.
 Whether it was an app about science or learning Chinese, the goal of every single game we made was the same: to get the player to experience flow, so they were fully engaged in the content and more focused on learning.

-After that, I realized that if I looked, I could find the flow state everywhere
+After that, I realized that if I looked, I could find the flow state everywhere.

 It was in the running route that I took every day.